DongDongSunny/tron-docker-main/tools/trond/docs/trond_docker_build.md

 ### Synopsis

-Build java-tron docker image locally.<br>
+Build java-tron docker image locally.
 The master branch of java-tron repository will be built by default, using jdk1.8.0_202.

 ```